nacht29/Python-tools-for-Google/docs/bigquery.md

 <!-- </h1> -->

 ## Set up
-1. Create a BigQuery client using your service account key
+1. Create a BigQuery API client object using your service account key.
+The API client allows your Python script/programme to communicate with BigQuery.
-2. You can now include the client in your function calls
+2. You can now include the API client object in your function calls.

 ```py
 from google.cloud import bigquery as bq